Table of Contents

 Once you’re on the survey screen, it will the display where all surveys will be.
 Displaying name, start and end dates, and the status.
 Click ”+ New Survey” to create your survey.

-When creating a survey, it will only ask for the name, the start to finish date, if it’s mandatory, and the survey questions.
+When creating a survey, it will ask for the name, the start to finish date, who it's going to, if it's anonymous, if it’s mandatory, what the survey is about, and the survey questions.

 Creating your questions is also very simple.
 The left bar is where you type your question, the right bar is where you decide what kind of question it is.
 (Multiple choice, single choice, or free form answer)